brown-leon/applied-data-science-portfolio/README.md

 This section contains projects focused on visual communication and dashboard design.
 The emphasis is on chart selection, layout, colour usage, and storytelling for non-technical audiences, rather than data preparation.

-## Data Visualisation

-This section contains projects focused on visual communication and dashboard design.
-The emphasis is on chart selection, layout, colour usage, and storytelling for non-technical audiences, rather than data preparation.

 - **ADS Data Visualisation**
   Student-level visualisation projects using Power BI and QGIS.
   Repository: https://github.com/brown-leon/ADS-data-visualisation